-Tom Galligan, Interim LSU President, withdraws from consideration for permanent job
+Tom Galligan, Interim LSU president, withdraws from consideration for permanent job

 Latest Weather Blog

-BATON ROUGE - The search for a new head of LSU came to an abrupt about-face Tuesday as assumed favorite Tom Galligan announced on social media, he was withdrawing his name from consideration.
+BATON ROUGE - The search for a new head of LSU came to an abrupt about-face Tuesday as assumed favorite Tom Galligan announced he was withdrawing his name from consideration.

-"I have made the difficult decision to withdraw from the presidential search, though I will remain onboard as Interim President while the university completes its selection process," Galligan wrote.
+In a sit-down interview with WBRZ, Galligan said he has been wrestling with this decision for the last month making the final call just two days ago.

-"I have decided it is time for me to return to the Law Center and spend more time with my family and my students."
+"It's been a stressful year for all of us.
+My youngest daughter Jennifer when I told her Sunday said you know, dad, that's probably better for your health, and she's probably right," said Galligan.

 The announcement comes as LSU grapples with the fallout from its Title IX controversies.